uutzinger/SerialUI/README.md

 Indicating data is not implemented yet: [Feature not implemented yet](docs/Indicating.md).

+## fastplotlib

+Fastplotlib itself is under development.
+There is cusom legend.py in python libraries folder that is needed when you enable fastplotlib in the config file.
+Legends need work.

+During program startup the library and the chart widget is initialized.
+This requires building pipeline for GPU which takes 5-10 seconds.
+During that time the program might be sluggish.

 ## Arduino Test Programs

 In the `Arduino_programs` folder are example programs that simulate data for serial UART and BLE connection.